Z1hanW/holosoma/src/holosoma_inference/README.md

     --task.interface eth0
 ```

 The model will be automatically downloaded and cached locally.
-The entity is your WandB username or organization name.
+The entity is your Wandb username or organization name.

 ## Finding Your Network Interface